Skip to main content

 The practical difference is scheduling.
 You connect a compatible EV or charger in the Octopus app, set when you need the car ready and say how much charge you want.
 Octopus then schedules charging.
 Some slots may sit inside the 23:30 to 05:30 window; others can appear outside it.
 When Octopus schedules a smart-charge slot outside the core window, the whole home should also receive the discounted rate for those half-hour periods.

 There is an important limit.
-Octopus now frames Intelligent Go around up to six hours of smart charging at the cheap rate in a 24-hour period.
+Octopus now frames Intelligent Go around up to six hours of smart charging at the cheap rate in a 24-hour period, measured midday to midday in the Charge Cap explainer.
 If your requested charge would need more than that, the extra charging may be billed at the standard day rate unless you use the app’s cost controls.
-The safest habit is to check the schedule before charging and check the bill afterwards if a session looks unusual.
+The safest habit is to check the schedule before charging, keep app notifications on and check the bill afterwards if a session looks unusual.

 Off-peak windows in detail